Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Introduction

-Image classification is a classic computer vision task that aims to predict a category label for each image.
-Recent years have witnessed the tremendous success of image classification due to the rapid development of deep learning \cite{lecun2015deep}, especially for deep classification networks \cite{krizhevsky2012imagenet, simonyan2014very, he2016deep}.
-Conventionally, a classification network is trained with cross entropy loss on one-hot labels, such that it predicts almost orthogonal category labels for images in different classes.
-Such a scheme focuses on the differences of categories, while it fails to capture inter-class similarity \cite{szegedy2016rethinking, muller2019does}.
+\IEEEPARstart{I}{mage} classification is a classic computer vision task that aims to predict a category label for each image.
+Recent years have witnessed the tremendous success of image classification due to the rapid development of deep learning \cite{lecun2015deep}, especially for deep classification networks \cite{krizhevsky2012imagenet,simonyan2014very,he2016deep}.
+Conventionally, a classification network is trained with cross-entropy loss on one-hot labels, such that it predicts almost orthogonal category labels for images in different classes.
+Such a scheme focuses on the differences of categories, yet it may encounter challenges in effectively capturing inter-class similarity \cite{szegedy2016rethinking,muller2019does}.
 Hierarchical classification, contrast to classic image classification, attempts to classify the object into a hierarchy of categories, with each hierarchy represents one specific level of concept abstraction.
-For example, birds can be categorized into a three-level hierarchy of order, family and species according to their taxonomic characters, as shown in \cref{fig:hierarchy}.
-In hierarchical classification learning, the labels can be organized according to the domain knowledge (e.g, WordNet database \cite{miller1990introduction}) or automatically generated by algorithms \cite{bannour2012hierarchical,li2010building,marszalek2008constructing,sivic2008unsupervised}.
-Compared to traditional multi-class classification, hierarchical classification pays more attention to exploit rich semantic correlation among categories \cite{deng2010does}, in order to improve the performance at different hierarchies and mitigate the severity of prediction mistakes, i.e., making the incorrectly classified samples fall within semantically related categories \cite{wu2016learning, bertinetto2020making}.
-Take the example of making diagnosis for one malignant tumor, mistaking it as another malignant one in the same subtype is less serious than mistaking it as one benign tumor, as such a mistake would have crucial implications in terms of the follow-up diagnosis and treatment.
+For example, birds can be categorized into a three-level hierarchy of order, family and species according to their taxonomic characters, as shown in Fig. \ref{fig:hierarchy}.
+In hierarchical classification learning, the labels can be organized according to the domain knowledge (e.g, WordNet database \cite{miller1990introduction}) or automatically generated by algorithms \cite{bannour2012hierarchical,li2010building,marszalek2008constructing,sivic2008unsupervised,wang2019deep}.

+Compared to traditional multi-class classification, hierarchical classification pays more attention to exploit rich semantic correlation among categories \cite{deng2010does}, in order to improve the performance of traditional classification tasks \cite{babbar2013flat,babbar2016learning} or mitigate the severity of prediction mistakes \cite{wu2016learning,bertinetto2020making}, i.e., making the incorrectly classified samples fall within semantically related categories.
+Take the example of making diagnosis for one malignant tumor, mistaking it as another malignant one in the same subtype should be much less serious than mistaking it as one benign tumor, as such a mistake would have crucial implications in terms of the follow-up diagnosis and treatment.